cspwcspw/DIY_Constant_Load_Controller/README.md

 All I need is to provide a high-voltage rail for the opAmp, which in turn sources the current to drive the MOSFET gate.
-The MOSFET is a voltage-controlled device - its current requirements on the Gate are negligible unless the design needs to overcome the high gate capacitance in a hurry for high-frequency switching.
+The MOSFET is a voltage-controlled device - its current requirements on the Gate are extremely low unless the design needs to overcome the high gate capacitance in a hurry for high-frequency switching.
 High-frequency MOSFET switching is absolutely not a requirement here.
-Once again, I used different Schottky diodes in my build, but the ones shown here are similar, and already in the LTSpice component library.
+Again I used different Schottky diodes in my build, but the ones shown here are similar enough, and in the LTSpice component library.

 ![CircuitPart2](Images/CircuitPart3.png "Circuit Part2")